hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 ## Custom Turbo Stream Views

-If you're not using the model partial [convention](#conventions) or if you have some more complex Turbo Stream constructs to build, you may use the `response()->turboStreamView()` version instead and specify your own Blade view where Turbo Streams will be created.
-This is what that looks like:
+Although combining Turbo Streams in a single response right there in the controller is a valid option, it may feel like too much work for a controller.
+If that's the case, you may want to extract the Turbo Streams to a Blade view and respond with that instead:

 ```php
 return response()->turboStreamView('comments.turbo.created_stream', [